-Diclofenac Potassium 50mg Tablets are contraindicated in patients with renal failure (see section 4.3 Contraindications).
+Diclofenac Potassium is contraindicated in patients with renal failure (see section 4.3 Contraindications).

 No specific studies have been carried out in patients with renal impairment, therefore, no specific dose adjustment recommendations can be made.
-Caution is advised when administering Diclofenac Potassium 50mg Tablets to patients with mild to moderate renal impairment (see section 4.4 Special warnings and precautions for use).
+Caution is advised when administering Diclofenac Potassium to patients with mild to moderate renal impairment (see section 4.4 Special warnings and precautions for use).